secondmind-labs/trieste/CONTRIBUTING.md

 ```bash
 $ ./generate_constraints.sh
 ```
 This will update all the constraints.txt files, but not your virtual environment.
-To update that, follow the `pip install ...` section of the [code setup](#code-setup) instructions.
+To update that, follow the `pip install` section of the [code setup](#code-setup) instructions.

 ### Documentation